-Maryam Khosravi, Susan Marandi2\, Leila Tajik
+Maryam Khosravi1, Susan Marandi2, Leila Tajik3

-Ph.D.
+1Ph.D.
 Candidate, Department of English, Faculty of Literature, Alzahra University, Tehran, Iran. maryamkhosravi78@yahoo.com

-2\Professor, Department of English, Faculty of Literature, Alzahra University, Tehran, Iran. susanmarandi@alzahra.ac.ir
+^{2}(corresponding author) Professor, Department of English, Faculty of Literature, Alzahra University, Tehran, Iran. susanmarandi@alzahra.ac.ir

-Associate Professor, Department of English, Faculty of Literature, Alzahra University, Tehran.
-Iran, tajik l@alzahra.ac.ir
+3Associate Professor, Department of English, Faculty of Literature, Alzahra University, Tehran.
+Iran, tajik 1@alzahra.ac.ir

-Article info Abstract Article type: Research article One of the first steps toward improving online English language courses should be exploring and understanding the educational policies that shape them.
-Accordingly, the present study examined 191 educational guidelines and plans which were issued during the COVID-19 pandemic Received: 2023/11/4 at a well-known Iranian language institute in order to identify the main concerns of the institute policymakers, as well as the shortcomings of the online language classes.
-This was done through applying qualitative content analysis to these documents.
-The emerging themes revealed that Accepted: 2024/2/13 the focus of the institute policymakers was mainly on supporting teachers' and learners' technological literacy.
-On the other hand, some of the guidelines which were issued in response to the teachers' questions and requests indirectly revealed their concerns, thereby highlighting the shortcomings.
+Article info Abstract One of the first steps toward improving online English language courses Article type: should be exploring and understanding the educational policies that shape Research them.
+Accordingly, the present study examined 191 educational article guidelines and plans which were issued during the COVID-19 pandemic at a well-known Iranian language institute in order to identify the main Received: concerns of the institute policymakers, as well as the shortcomings of the online language classes.
+This was done through applying qualitative 2023/11/4 content analysis to these documents.
+The emerging themes revealed that the focus of the institute policymakers was mainly on supporting Accepted: teachers' and learners' technological literacy.
+On the other hand, some of 2024/2/13 the guidelines which were issued in response to the teachers' questions and requests indirectly revealed their concerns, thereby highlighting the shortcomings.
 These revealed that online teacher training can be more efficient by supporting online teachers beyond mere technology literacy support, and with more emphasis on effective technological pedagogical knowledge.
 Moreover, online teachers could play an influential role in the decision-making, development, and teaching of online courses.
 Recognizing their key role and providing them with more support, freedom, dignity, and respect can lead to an improvement in teacher soft skills, such as patience and empathy with students in times of crisis.
-Furthermore, enhancing the motivation, job satisfaction, and overall well- being of teachers is expected to similarly promote student engagement and improve their performance.
-Keywords : COVID-19 Pandemic, Educational Policies, English
+Furthermore, enhancing the motivation, job satisfaction, and overall wellbeing of teachers is expected to similarly promote student engagement and improve their performance.
+Keywords: COVID-19 Pandemic, Educational Policies, English as a Foreign Language, Online Teaching